Reinforcement Learning, Bit by Bit: Preview

-We begin in Section \ref{se:agents} with a formalism for studying agents and environments.
-We present a simplified version of the DQN agent \cite{mnih-atari-2013,mnih2015human}, which has attracted substantial attention, as an example.
-Then, in Section \ref{se:agent-design}, we discuss conceptual elements arising in the design of practical agents that can operate effectively in complex environments, with particular emphasis on informational considerations.
-By interpreting the DQN agent through this lens, we illustrate abstract concepts and highlight sources of inefficiency.
-In Section \ref{se:cost-benefit}, we establish a regret bound that applies to all agents and provides insight into design trade-offs.
+We begin in Chapter \ref{se:agents} with a formalism for studying agents and environments.
+We present a simplified version of the DQN agent \citep{mnih-atari-2013,mnih2015human} and an ensemble-DQN agent \citep{osband2016deep,osband2019deep} as examples.
+Then, in Chapter \ref{se:agent-design}, we discuss conceptual elements arising in the design of practical agents that can operate effectively in complex environments, with particular emphasis on informational considerations.
+By interpreting the DQN and ensemble-DQN agents through this lens, we illustrate abstract concepts and highlight sources of inefficiency.
+In Chapter \ref{se:cost-benefit}, we study a regret bound that applies to all agents and provides insight into design trade-offs.
 We also illustrate insights offered by the bound when used to study particular classes of environments and agents.
-As discussed in Sections \ref{se:retaining-information} and \ref{se:seeking-information}, this bound bears implications on how to design agents that seek and retain the right information.
-In Section \ref{se:computation}, we present practical agent designs, including one that extends the DQN agent to improve on data efficiency.
-Computational results reported in Section \ref{se:computation} serve to illustrate concepts covered in the paper and demonstrate their practical applicability.
+As discussed in Chapters \ref{se:retaining-information} and \ref{se:seeking-information}, this bound can be used to think about how to design agents that seek and retain the right information.
+In Chapter \ref{se:computation}, we present scalable agent designs.
+Computational results reported in Chapter \ref{se:computation} serve to illustrate concepts covered in the tutorial and demonstrate their practical applicability.